influxdata/telegraf/docs/CONFIGURATION.md

 ## Configuration file locations

 The location of the configuration file can be set via the `--config` command line flag.

-Telegraf will also pick up all files matching the pattern `*.conf` if the `-config-directory` command line flag is used.
+When the `--config-directory` command line flag is used files ending with `.conf` in the specified directory will also be included in the Telegraf configuration.

 On most systems, the default locations are `/etc/telegraf/telegraf.conf` for the main configuration file and `/etc/telegraf/telegraf.d` for the directory of